Ontario city council rejects land acknowledgment, rankling residents | CBC News

 Land acknowledgements have been widely adopted in Canada following the release of the Truth and Reconciliation Commission's recommendations in 2015, which were aimed at repairing the harm caused by residential schools and to help the country move forward with reconciliation.

-The City of Toronto begins its council meetings with a land acknowledgement.
-Events hosted by many universities, school boards and even the Winnipeg Jets also include land acknowledgements.
+The City of Toronto begins its council meetings with a land acknowledgment.
+Events hosted by many universities, school boards and even the Winnipeg Jets also include land acknowledgments.

 "I think that it's a clear and first step that's been adopted by many organizations to start the conversation and it's a respectful way to acknowledge the fact that the land that we're on is land — that we were not here first," said West.